danieto98/SofAR_Project/README.md

 We have used the following hardware components:
 * Husqvarna 430x automower with a Raspberry Pi installed as explained in section 7.3 [here](https://github.com/HusqvarnaResearch/hrp/blob/master/Startup%20Guide%20HRP.pdf)
-* LG Smart Watch
+* LG Smart Watch with IMU stream application installed
 * Microsoft Kinect for Xbox 360 attached to the top of the automower
 * Microphone
 * Wi-Fi router
 * PC running ROS Kinetic or Melodic on a Linux distribution

-## Architecture of the System Description
+## Architecture of the System

 The architecture can be summarized using the following UML diagram:
 <p align="center">
 <img src="https://github.com/danieto98/SofAR_Project/blob/master/UML.png">
 </p>

 The Kinect driver (freenect_camera) provides an image, a depth image and the camera information for the device.
-All of this data is synched into a single topic using the rtabmap_ros/rgbd_sync nodelet.
+All of this data is synchronized into a single topic using the rtabmap_ros/rgbd_sync nodelet.
 This is later fed to both the rtabmap and rgbd_odometry nodes.
 The latter computes odometry from the current image and point cloud visualized by the Kinect.
-The Husqvarna driver node (am_driver_legacy) provides odometry based on the model of the robot and the current speed of the wheels.
-These two odometry estimates are merged into a more robust estimate using the odometry_merge node.
-The results from this node and the synched Kinect data are fed into the rtabmap node which generates an estimate of the current map and computes the position of the robot as a tf using an RGBD SLAM approach.
+The results from this node and the synchronized Kinect data are fed into the rtabmap node which generates an estimate of the current map and computes the position of the robot as a tf using an RGBD SLAM approach.

-At the same time, the command_recognition node listens to microphone and keyboard inputs and outputs valid commands to the logic node, which uses a state machine to change its behavior according to the given command.
+At the same time, the main_speech_controller node listens to microphone and keyboard inputs and outputs valid commands to the logic node, which uses a state machine to change its behavior according to the given command.
 This node consequently publishes messages to either activator_1 or activator_2, which output the messages they receive as input to the velocity_forwarder node in case the received input from the logic node is true.
 The velocity_forwarder node lets all input messages through as velocity commands to the Husqvarna's driver (am_driver_legacy).

 The logic node also sets labels to the current position upon command by issuing the set_label() service call to the rtabmap node.
 In case a "go to" command is issued, it uses the set_goal() service call to the rtabmap node instead, which will consequently output a path for the robot to follow from its current position to reach that goal.
 This path is used by the path_folower, who listens to the tf of the current position and outputs velocity commands (activated by the logic node using activator_1) needed to reach that goal.

 When not following a given path, the robot is controlled by using certain gestures captured by the smartwatch.
 The IMU data from the watch is received by the gb_controller node, which outputs velocity commands to the robot (activated by the logic node using activator_2).

+## Description of the System's Architecture

 ### Activator Modules
 The system architecture requires 2 activator modules, that were mainly developed by Filip and Roberto.
 Their source code was written completely from scratch, because they strongly interact with the main logic, and are very specific for this project.
 This is why no additional software or libraries need to be installed and no specific hardware is necessary to run the nodes.